neuronsimulator/nrn/neuron/neuron/mech.rst

         This model is quite stiff.
 For this reason the current is updated within the solve block before updating the state of the clamp.
-This gives the correct value of the current on exit from fadvance().
+This gives the correct value of the current on exit from :func:`fadvance`.
 If we didn't do this and
         instead used the values computed in the breakpoint block, it would look like the clamp current is much larger than it actually is since it
         doesn't take into account the change in voltage within the timestep, ie equivalent to an almost infinite capacitance.
-        Also, because of stiffness, do not use this model except with secondorder=0.
+        Also, because of stiffness, do not use this model except with :data:`secondorder`\ =0.

         This model makes use of implementation details of how models are interfaced to neuron.
 At some point I will make the translation such that these kinds